 No piece of security software is going to keep you safe from untrained employees.
 The bad guys know this, and you should too.

-Two-factor authentication (2FA, also known as multi-factor authentication or MFA) makes sure that only verified users can access online applications and accounts by requiring an extra layer of security, usually involving the user’s cell phone.
+Multi-factor authentication (also known as two-factor authentication or 2FA) makes sure that only verified users can access online applications and accounts by requiring an extra layer of security, usually involving the user’s cell phone.
 Enter your password, verify from your cell phone, and you’re in!

 Most accounts today offer some sort of multi-step verification process.
 Even your social media accounts can be enabled to confirm your identity through your phone number.
 Combining something you know (your password) with something you have (your phone) helps ensure that your accounts are safe.